Create a Database

 }

-Creating Read-Only Actions
+Creating Read-Only Procedures

-Data is read back from actions using read-only actions.
-To specify a read-only action, use the view access modifier. view actions are not processed in network consensus, and therefore are gasless and return results immediately.
+procedures are not processed in network consensus, and therefore are gasless and return results immediately.

-// get_posts will get the posts for a given user
+// get_posts will get the posts for a given user.

 FROM posts